loikx/Main-algorithms-on-python/README.md

 This is in the quick_sort_algorihm.py
 /sort algorithms/quick_sort_algorithm.py
 ### 5.[Merge sort](https://github.com/loikx/Main-algorithms-on-python/blob/main/sort%20algorithms/merge_sort_algorithm.py)
->This is difficult but fast sort algorihm.
+>This is difficult but fast sort algorithm.
 Merge sort algorithm is working with **O(nlogn)** asymptotic in worst.
 This is in the merge_sort_algorithm.py
 /sort algorithms/merge_sort_algorithm.py